Teams

 Topic: taking care of building a state-of-the-art development experience in the depths of our web shop backend and services.

-Topic: building a test framework to ensure constant improvements in quality for our software.
+Topic: building quality engineering frameworks to ensure constant improvements in quality for our web and mobile app stores.

 Architects